 - mandatory participation in fraud and ethics awareness training

-- participation in and promotion of the APS Commission’s Ethics Advisory Service
+- provision of information about the Australian Public Service Commission’s Ethics Advisory Service

-- supporting policy and procedures, such as the whistleblowing and fraud awareness policies
+- supporting policies and procedures, such as the whistleblowing and fraud awareness policies

-- establishing clearly identified channels and support networks for employees to raise matters of concern.
+- clearly identified channels and support networks through which employees can raise matters of concern.

-The Library remains committed to the principles of the National Disability Strategy and continues to focus on improving access for people with disabilities to employment, programs, services and facilities.
+The Library remains committed to the principles of the National Disability Strategy 2010–2020, and continues to focus on improving access for people with disability to employment, programs, services and facilities.

-To integrate disability access issues into existing strategic and business planning processes, the Library has developed a Disability Framework.
-The key elements of the framework include:
+A Disability Framework has been developed, integrating disability access issues into existing strategic and business planning processes.
+The principal elements of the framework include:

 - providing access to information and services